About the Port

 A major economic force, the Port supports more than 30,000 jobs in Long Beach, 316,000 jobs throughout Southern California and 1.4 million jobs throughout the United States.
 It generates about $16 billion in annual trade-related wages statewide.

 With a Green Port Policy guiding efforts to minimize or eliminate negative environmental impacts, the Port also is a catalyst for innovative environmental programs.
 Serving as a model for ports around the world, the Port of Long Beach pioneered such programs as the Green Flag vessel speed reduction air quality program, Green Leases with environmental covenants and the San Pedro Bay Ports Clean Air Action Plan.
 The Port also is moving aggressively to outfit its container terminals with shore power.
 Shore power allows docked ships to plug into the land-based electric utility instead of burning diesel fuel to run their auxiliary engines, a source of pollution.
-By 2014, at least one berth at every container terminal will have shore power.
+By 2014, at least one berth at every container terminal has shore power.
 By 2020, all container berths will have shore power.

 With these bold initiatives, the Port is dedicated to improving air quality more quickly and aggressively than has ever been attempted by any seaport, anywhere in the world.